progmaticltd/homebox/docs/features.md

 - You can set-up SMS alerts if, for instance, your internet connection goes down.

 By default, the guest account is deleted, and a strong password is generated.

+## Multiple IP scheme

+Homebox can be configured with two static IP addresses, with a mix of IPv4 amd IPv6.

+This is useful if you are using a VPN that provides you a static IP address or if you are using 3G / 4G as a backup connection.

+IPv6 is actually tested on [vultr.com](https://vultr.com/), a provider that supports full IPv6, on virtual servers.
+Digital Ocean does not allows SMTP or Submission on IPv6.

 # Email features